sethetter/auto-retweet/README.md

 ## The fuuuuuture

-* Add env var to filter out posts containing certain keywords
+* Add env var to filter out posts containing certain keywords.
+* Refactor a bit, you're better than this.
 * Add tests?
+Seems like the right thing to do.